1960 The Springfields – Silver Threads and Golden Needles

 Dusty decided to leave the group so she could record something other than folk music, and in 1963 the group disbanded.

-Dusty immediately had hit records, leading off with I Only Want To Be With You in 1963 and continuing on until she sang with the Pet Shop Boys on What Have I Done To Deserve This in 1987.
+Dusty immediately had hit records, leading off with the single I Only Want To Be With You in 1963 and continuing on until she sang with the Pet Shop Boys on What Have I Done To Deserve This in 1987.
 She had several more hits after that, but only in the UK.

 Mike reformed a new version of the Springfields with two new singers and they continue to make public appearances.